juareznasato/vuetify-money/README.md

 # vuetify-money

-This component works with v-text-field (vuetify).
+This component works with vuetify.
+It uses v-text-field.

 v-text-field
 R$ 12.345.678,90